rgdavies92/tensorflow-spam/README.md

 * [The rmsprop optimiser](https://medium.com/analytics-vidhya/a-complete-guide-to-adam-and-rmsprop-optimizer-75f4502d83be)

 The only other point I'd like to add to this model definition is why I was compelled to choose a BiLSTM RNN in the first place.
 There are a few reasons:
-* A RNN has a recurrent connection on the hidden state which allows sequential information to be captured in the input data - this makes it particularly useful for text problems where the sequence is paramount.
+* A RNN has a recurrent connection on the hidden state which allows sequential information to be captured in the input data.
+This makes it particularly useful for text problems where the sequence is paramount.
 * With training the model through back-propagation RNNs suffer from what is known as the vanishing gradient problem.
 This means that the RNN would struggle to learn long-range dependencies from the early layers and is often described as a short-term memory problem.
-To combat this I tried using specialised units in the hidden layers - Long Short-Term Memory units or LSTMs.
+To combat this I tried using specialised units in the hidden layers: Long Short-Term Memory units or LSTMs.
 These LSTMs are able to learn long-range dependencies through a series of gated tensor operations which dictate what information to add or remove from the hidden state at each unit.
-* Finally, I moved from LSMTs to BiLSTMs because in a the spam problem within which I'm working, the preceding text is as important as the succeeding text.
+* Finally, I moved from LSMTs to BiLSTMs because in the spam problem within which I'm working the preceding text is as important as the succeeding text.
 Word context is a bi-directional feature.
 Interestingly I don't think this delivered much model uplift, but the theory is strong so I've retained the BiLSTM units.

 <br>
 <p align="center" width="100%">